 Kanban is a method of organizing and managing professional services work.

 It uses Lean concepts such as limiting work in progress to improve results.

 A Kanban system is a model that includes a visual representation of the work, work item types, and the rules by which the work is done.
 A full Kanban system acts as a risk profile that shows real-time performance against customer expectations.
 It goes far beyond visual management of tasks!
 Kanban facilitates complex handling of the work and allows real control of the workload.

-Lean Kanban University classes teach the steps to guide you through the Kanban Method and model your work using Kanban.
+Kanban University classes teach the steps to guide you through the Kanban Method and model your work using Kanban.

 Kanban helps you understand how your work works

-WHAT IS LEAN KANBAN INC
+WHAT IS KANBAN UNIVERSITY

 - accreditation of Kanban trainer and coaches